signalfx/gdi-specification/specification/semantic_conventions.md

 configuration property.
 This is the only resource attribute that RUM libraries are supposed to set because it's the only one the Zipkin exporter can understand.

-The following attributes MUST be added to all spans emitted by RUM libraries:
+The following attributes MUST be added to all spans produced by RUM libraries:

 | Name                  | Type   | Description                                                                                                       |
 | ----                  | ----   | -----------                                                                                                       |